a-morales/kwm/README.md

 a window is specifically made floating.

 *System-Wide Hotkeys:*
+Kwm allows the user to bind and unbind hotkeys to commands through the *Kwmc* tool, using a bind and unbind option.
-Kwm provides an instantaneous live-coding hotkey system for interacting with *Kwm*, and this can be customized
+For more advanced use, there is also an instantaneous live-coding hotkey system and this can be customized by editing
-by editing hotkeys.cpp.
+hotkeys.cpp.
 The user may use an external program for running a specific command on keypress instead.
 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support (in progress):*